 “I get a lot of satisfaction out of it.
 I’m a small cog in a bigger wheel that does something worthwhile.”

-Support people like Saf buy purchasing your brick online.
+Support Glasgow's Hospice with your brick.
 Support Glasgow's Hospice - Buy a Brick